- Fantastic Team

 You will need somebody to help you out with this since washing machines are quite heavy.
 If you’re working alone, don’t attempt to lift it by yourself.
 Instead, move one side forward, then do the same for the other.
 Pull the machine forward while trying not to put stress on the water supply hose.
 Now you should have enough space to proceed to the next step.

 Behind the washer is a hose that supplies it with water.
 You’ll have to turn the screws atop the clamps counterclockwise until they’re loose.
 There will probably be leftover water in the hose, so prepare a bucket.
 If the washing machine is old, detaching the tube might be difficult.
 In this case, use a pair of pliers to loosen the clamps.
 Detach the hoses from the wall and the back of the washing machine.

 - Remove the drain hose from the drain.

 The drain hose is slightly trickier.
-Depending on your plumbing setup, it could be attached to the sink, the floor drain, or to a wall-mounted drain.
-Just follow where it leads to and detach it like the others.
+Depending on your plumbing setup, it could be attached to the sink, the floor drain, or a wall-mounted drain.
+Just follow where it leads to and detach it like the other hoses.
 This hose could also contain leftover water, so be prepared with a bucket again.

 - Prepare for the move.

 Moving a washing machine is serious business, and you will need more tools than you need to install it.
-First, you have to secure the drum with special bolts.
+First, you have to secure the drum with special transit bolts to protect it from moving during the relocation.
+Install the bolts according to the manufacturer manual.
 The hoses and power cord should be securely taped to the machine.
 And you will need work gloves, lifting straps and someone to help you raise the machine.

 How to install a washing machine

-Now that you have found the perfect spot for your washing machine, it’s time to plumb it in.
-So, here is how to install a washing machine:
+Now that you’ve found the perfect spot, it’s time to plumb the washing machine in.
+So, here is how to install a washer:

 - Connect the water hose.